diseasemodeling/PATH4-public/README.md

-# PATH4-public
+# PROGRESSION AND TRANSMISSION OF HIV (PATH) 4.0 MODEL
 ## GENERAL
 PATH 4.0 (progression and transmission of HIV) simulation model Developed in Netlogo 6.2.2 https://ccl.northwestern.edu/netlogo/
 * The model is calibrated to simulate HIV in the United States for the period 2010 to 2017.
+The model can be used for academic and research purposes with indepth knowledge of PATH mathematical methods and use of Netlogo software.

-## PROGRESSION AND TRANSMISSiON OF HIV (PATH) 4.0 MODEL
+## COMPUTATIONAL
 * Open model in Netlogo
 * Modify inputs on interface as needed.
 Keep defaults on interface to generate HIV representative of years 2010 to 2017 in US.
 See further instructions on Netlogo model interface
 * To simulate model beyond 2017, changes should be made specific to analyses of interest.